SLAC-ML/Badger-Home/docs/guides/gui-usage.md

 The Badger GUI is an interface made for optimizing accelerator performance.
 Behind the scenes, Badger uses Xopt, a python package designed to support a wide variety of control system optimization problems and algorithms.
 There are four important sections to defining an optimization problem using the Badger GUI: **Environment**, **VOCS**, **Algorithm**, and **Metadata**.
 The Badger GUI organizes these into three tabs, with Environment + VOCS being combined into a single main tab.

-##### Environment
+#### Environment + VOCS

-The **Environment** section lets you select which physical or simulated system you are trying to optimize.
+The **Environment** defines available variables and observables for a specific machine or control system.
 At SLAC, possible environments include `LCLS`, `FACET`, and `LCLS_II`.
-The environment contains information about all the variables available within the system and their bounds, along with parameters such as number of points, trim delay, fault timeout, and other information related to the interaction between the optimizer and the physical or simulated environment.
+Each environment contains information about the variables available within that system, such as their bounds, along with operational parameters for data collection such as number of points, trim delay, fault timeout, and other information related to the interaction between the optimizer and the physical or simulated environment.

-##### VOCS

-**VOCS** contains the subset of variables, objectives, and constraints which are being optimized within the environment.
-You can also add observables within the VOCS section, which the GUI will monitor and plot but won’t otherwise interact with.
+Within an environment, an optimization problem can be defined by selecting which variables to adjust, objectives to optimize, and any constraints to follow. **VOCS** represents the subset of variables, objectives, and constraints to be optimized within the environment.
+You can also add observables within the VOCS section, which the GUI will monitor and display but won’t otherwise interact with.
 The “Constraints” and “Observables” sections are optional for defining an optimization and are collapsed by default.
 They can be accessed by clicking on **More** at the bottom of the Environment + VOCS tab.

-##### Algorithm
+#### Algorithm

 The **Algorithm** section lets you select an algorithm to use for optimization.
 See “*Overview of Different Optimization Algorithms*” for a more detailed overview of different options.
 Common algorithms used at SLAC are expected improvement and nelder-mead.

-##### Metadata
+#### Metadata

 **Metadata** includes a name and description for the optimization routine.

-##### Loading a template
+#### Loading a template

 If there is already a template for the optimization you’d like to run, click the **Load Template** button at the upper left of the **Environment + VOCS** tab, and select the appropriate template.
 Make sure to check the environment parameters, variables and variable ranges, objectives, constraints/observables, and selected algorithm before running the optimization.